 Massachusetts also offers funding similar to RI designed specifically for those individuals who live in Massachusetts and want to attend our programs.
 Please call 401-232-6200 and ask for a consultant who can guide you through the Massachusetts eligibility process.

-The Ready to Work Grant
+Tech Force RI/The Ready to Work Grant

 The Ready to Work Grant is funded and sponsored by the United States Department of Labor and has been awarded to Workforce Solutions of Providence/Cranston and the Workforce Partnership of Greater Rhode Island.
 These organizations are partnering with Tech Collective to deliver the professional programs and services targeted to develop Rhode Island IT workforce pipeline.

 The grant program is tailored to each individual's needs, providing job search readiness, business skills, IT training and job placement assistance at no cost to the individual.
 Job Seekers who have collected unemployment or reside in Rhode Island and who have an interest in Information Technology are encouraged to apply.
-For more information and to access this grant application, visit Tech Collective's website.